zumasys/docs/site/jbase/release-notes/5.8/5.8.2/pn1239/README.md

 ## Notes

-Dictionary must be either right justified or an extended dictionary set to a numeric.
+Dictionary must be either right justified or an extended dictionary set to numeric.

 Back to [5.8.2 Release Notes](./../README.md)